peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## Aug.
+11, 2023

+Distributed preliminary version of Snakemake workflow for team review.

+Initiated the process of uploading employee headshots to the company's internal network site.

+Expedited completion of the draft for the company's governance page, finishing 50% ahead of the projected timeline.

+Progressed through an AWS training course, enhancing technical skill set.

+Incorporated feedback into the company's governance page to improve site integrity and user navigation.

+Participated in a development meeting for the CONVERGE project, contributing to strategic planning and execution.

+Attended company town hall to stay informed of organizational updates and initiatives.

+Conducted a comprehensive review of the company's internal network site, identifying areas for improvement.

+Coordinated with a colleague to provide hands-on training for monitoring and creating a Snakemake file.

+Revised the company's internal network site in response to feedback, enhancing user interface and functionality.

+Refined the design of the company benefits graphic, improving visual appeal and readability.

+Authored draft documentation for monitoring a Snakemake job or creating a Snakefile, facilitating team understanding and productivity.

+Revamped user persona graphics and submitted to management for approval, enhancing user-centric design and representation.

+## Aug.
 3, 2023

 Engaged in a productive Snakemake meeting with Colin, facilitated through ChatGPT.
 Detailed summary of insights and lessons learned prepared for distribution in the company newsletter.